 Once we are ready with our document template in the editor, we can publish a new version by using the Publish button located in the top right corner of Document Template Editor.
-If we click the button, we are prompted whether we are sure to publish it.
-We cannot change the version here, so if we want to change it, we have to press Cancel and edit the version number first on the Template tab of the Document Template Editor.
+If we click the button, we can check the metadata details and confirm the publishing.
+We cannot change anything here, so if we want to make some changes, we have to press Cancel and edit the details on the Settings tab of the Document Template Editor.